 The TMJH Counseling Office is open every school day from 7:00 a.m. to 3:30 p.m.

-To ensure a meeting with our busy guidance counselors, we encourage parents to make an appointment before coming to the school.
+To ensure a meeting with our busy school counselors, we encourage parents to make an appointment before coming to the school.
 Every effort is made to accommodate walk-ins, but counselors are not always available.

 In order for your student to enroll at TMJH, an appointment has to made with the counselor.
 Appointments are between the hours of 7:30am-2:30pm.
 Please call the number below to schedule an appointment for enrolling your student.